PREETH26/Ecommerce-Follow-Along/README.md

 Mongo DB is used instead of SQL so that a large amount of data can be stored without storing them in the structured format.

 We use REST API to handle the client and the server connection.

+### Milestone 2: Project Setup

+In this milestone, we created a login page using react and tailwind css.
+Then we linked it to the app.jsx using a loginPage.jsx in the pages folder.
+Here, we learned about the differences between css and tailwind css and how to use it effectively.